 Feel free to contact me for pdfs (also available via ResearchGate)

-Nawroth et al. (in preparation) Social referencing and social learning in goats and horses.
+Nawroth et al. (in preparation) Social referencing in horses.

 Nawroth et al. (in preparation) Review on farm animal cognition.

 Langbein, J., Krause, A., Nawroth, C. (in preparation) Goats look back 2.0.